Importing photos into Lightroom can be somewhat mysterious for those new to the software.

 In the example above, the template chosen adds the date to the front of the filename provided by the camera.

 Perhaps you’re using several cameras on the same shoot.
 If so, you might instead want to select a template that includes a custom name for a particular camera.

 There are lots to choose from.
 But if nothing suits how you work, you can make your own template by selecting Edit.

 This import option allows you to add additional information (metadata) to your photo files.

-If you’ve already found some develop adjustments you like and you’ve saved them as a preset, select this or any other preset from the Develop Settings drop-down box.
+Select them or any other preset from the Develop Settings drop-down box.
 Lightroom will then apply those settings to each imported photo.

-This panel also allows you to add keywords to help you with the task of organising photos in Lightroom.
+This panel also lets you add keywords to help you with the task of organizing photos in Lightroom.